 A worldwide survey conducted by Deloitte in 2018 found that mobile banking had easily overtaken more traditional forms of online banking.

 The survey found that 56% of balance enquiries were carried out using a mobile banking app as opposed to 29% through online banking.
 They also discovered that 10% more transfers between accounts and third parties took place with the use of mobile banking (48%) than online banking (38%).

 Don’t Have Access to Mobile Banking?

-Suits Me is an award-winning alternative banking solution, offering current accounts with online banking and mobile banking apps for customers to easily and conveniently manage their money and finances.
+Suits Me® is an award-winning alternative solution, offering e-money accounts with an online account and mobile app for customers to easily and conveniently manage their money and finances.

-All Suits Me customers have free access to our mobile banking apps upon opening a Suits Me account.
+All Suits Me® customers have free access to our mobile app upon opening a Suits Me® account.

-Opening a Suits Me account is quick and easy using our online application form.
-Once complete, your account will be open within 10 minutes where you’ll then gain instant access to our mobile banking apps and online banking to be able to safely manage your money and finances.
+Opening a Suits Me® account is quick and easy using our online application form.
+Once complete, your account will be open within 3 minutes where you’ll then gain instant access to our mobile app and online account to be able to safely manage your money and finances.

-Need help opening a current account with us?
-Read our guide on How to Open a Suits Me Account.
+Need help opening an account with us?
+Read our guide on How to Open a Suits Me® Account.